Floodgates Publishing

 No significant Christian tradition taught salvation apart from baptism for roughly 1,500 years.
 The book documents the patristic, medieval, Catholic, and Orthodox consensus with primary sources and places the burden of proof where it belongs.

-XI.The Chain of Witness
+X.The Chain of Witness

 Appendix E